beam-cloud/capsule-examples/default/README.md

 ## What It Shows

-- `cpsl.App(...)` declares the app name, runtime Python packages, secrets, and warm settings.
+- `cpsl.App(...)` declares the app name, runtime Python packages, and secrets.
 - `app.setting(...)` adds a configurable assistant style that shows up on the Overview page.
 - `app.collection(...)` stores durable notes that chat and pages can both use.
 - `@app.page(...)` and `@app.data(...)` build a simple operator-facing page.